centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 ============================= ========================================================================================================================
 dependent_host_name           This directive is used to identify the short name(s) of the :ref:`host(s) <obj_def_host>`
                               that the dependent service "runs" on or is associated with.
-Multiple hosts should be separated by commas. dependent_hostgroup_name      This directive is used to specify the short name(s) of the :ref:`hostgroup(s) <obj_def_hostgroup>` that the dependent service "runs" on or is associated with.
-Multiple hostgroups should be separated by commas.
-The dependent_hostgroup may be used instead of, or in addition to, the dependent_host directive. dependent_service_description This directive is used to identify the description of the dependent :ref:`service <obj_def_service>`. host_name                     This directive is used to identify the short name(s) of the :ref:`host(s) <obj_def_host>` that the service that is being depended upon (also referred to as the master service) "runs" on or is associated with.
-Multiple hosts should be separated by commas. hostgroup_name                This directive is used to identify the short name(s) of the :ref:`hostgroup(s) <obj_def_host>` that the service that is being depended upon (also referred to as the master service) "runs" on or is associated with.
-Multiple hostgroups should be separated by commas.
-The hostgroup_name may be used instead of, or in addition to, the host_name directive. service_description           This directive is used to identify the description of the :ref:`service <obj_def_service>` that is being depended upon (also referred to as the master service). inherits_parent               This directive indicates whether or not the dependency inherits dependencies of the service that is being depended upon
+Multiple hosts should be separated by commas. dependent_service_description This directive is used to identify the description of the dependent :ref:`service <obj_def_service>`. host_name                     This directive is used to identify the short name(s) of the :ref:`host(s) <obj_def_host>` that the service that is being depended upon (also referred to as the master service) "runs" on or is associated with.
+Multiple hosts should be separated by commas. service_description           This directive is used to identify the description of the :ref:`service <obj_def_service>` that is being depended upon (also referred to as the master service). inherits_parent               This directive indicates whether or not the dependency inherits dependencies of the service that is being depended upon